idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - The tab character symbol is always visible in the segments editors.
 - Some minor fixes and improvements.

-\* The transfer of the source text for translation into the text boxes on the web pages of some MT service providers via the keyboard shortcut can work only after the focus is set on the given webpage (e.g via the mouse click).
+\* The transfer of the source text for translation into the text boxes on the web pages of some MT service providers via the keyboard shortcut canterm patterns work only after the focus is set on the given webpage (e.g via the mouse click).

 ## 10.8.1 Cornetto (20201007)